elniallo/bc-exchange-rs-client/README.md

 Rust Implementation of Blockchain Exchange Websocket Api

 ## Example
-To run the e2e example
+If you wish to test authenticated routes, paste your Blockchain exchange API key where it says "YOUR API KEY HERE" in the example.

-If you wish to test authenticated routes, paste your Blockchain exchange API key where it says "YOUR API KEY HERE" in the example
+To run the e2e example - simply type.
 ```
 cargo run --example e2e
 ```